 If you thought the true gothic novel died with the nineteenth century, this will change your mind.
 [The Shadow of the Wind] is the real deal, a novel full of cheesy splendor and creaking trapdoors, a novel where even the subplots have subplots….
 This is one gorgeous read.

 And the subplots are fantastic.
-I recently criticized A Game of Thrones for its numerous subplots, but Zafón keeps a tighter grip on his story (so I’m not being inconsistent).
+I recently criticized A Game of Thrones for its numerous subplots, but Zafón keeps a tighter grip on his story.
 The core of the story is simple: Daniel Sempere is the son of a bookseller in Barcelona, 1945.
 After discovering a book by Julián Carax, he tries to find the author’s other works, but instead learns that someone has been tracking down his writings, book by book, and burning them.
 Though Daniel’s copy of The Shadow of the Wind may be the last, this story does not sink to a game of keep-away with Daniel running around Barcelona a la Robert Langdon with a book under his arm.
 The book, and Daniel’s curiosity in Carax, are used to pry up other, more interesting, secrets.
 Though there are many characters and backgrounds, they all come together.
 For its complexity, the story and pace are remarkably controlled; the characters are vivid, and the plot twists are brilliant.
 Stephen King’s description of “cheesy splendor” is spot on in the best way.

 This is a book to sweep up a reader and dazzle them with epiphanies.
 With soap operas, I’d roll my eyes when secret relationships came out, when unexpected family ties were revealed, or when people returned from the dead.
 But here, these devices actually work.
 (No, really.)

 When Daniel finds the copy of Julian Carax’s The Shadow of the Wind: